Shreenu1/Tin-Dog/README.md

 Links to external resources for dog owners
 A simple and easy-to-use interface
 Contributions
 Contributions to the project are welcome.
 If you find any bugs or issues, please feel free to report them on the GitHub issues page.
-If you would like to contribute code to the project, please fork the repository and submit a pull reque
+If you would like to contribute code to the project, please fork the repository and submit a pull request.